Microsoft Surface Pro — What Goes Wrong

 Battery experience varies dramatically by model and usage.
 Windows Central reported in 2025 that "Surface Pro 11 battery life cut in half" and that Microsoft was "actively investigating."
 A specific bug capped battery charging at 50% on some Surface Pro 11 units, effectively halving portable use.
 Multiple Reddit threads reported rapid battery drain even while the device was turned off (Surface Pro 12) and "horrible" battery life on Surface Pro 10 for Business.

-Chinese market reviewers report more positive battery results — but under optimized test conditions.
-IT之家 tested the Surface Pro 12 (38Wh battery) playing 1080p video for 2 hours and observed only 10% drain, but noted the test was conducted with Wi-Fi and Bluetooth OFF, brightness at 50%, and power mode set to "best efficiency."
-The sspai reviewer reported "at least 10 hours of mixed indoor use" on the X Elite-powered Pro 11, calling battery life "a qualitative leap."
+International market reviewers report more positive battery results — but under optimized test conditions.
+One Chinese tech outlet tested the Surface Pro 12 (38Wh battery) playing 1080p video for 2 hours and observed only 10% drain, but noted the test was conducted with Wi-Fi and Bluetooth OFF, brightness at 50%, and power mode set to "best efficiency."
+An international tech reviewer reported "at least 10 hours of mixed indoor use" on the X Elite-powered Pro 11, calling battery life "a qualitative leap."

-The gap between controlled Chinese review conditions and real-world mixed-use scenarios (with connectivity on, higher brightness, varied workloads) likely explains the discrepancy between Chinese and English market battery reports.
+The gap between controlled review conditions and real-world mixed-use scenarios (with connectivity on, higher brightness, varied workloads) likely explains the discrepancy between review lab results and user-reported battery experiences.

 "Surface Pro 11 battery life cut in half — Microsoft is 'actively investigating'" — Windows Central, 2025

-Windows Central IT之家 sspai (少数派) Reddit (5+ threads) Microsoft Community Hub Sources: Windows Central · IT之家 Surface Pro 12 Review · sspai Battery Report · Reddit r/Surface (multiple threads) · Scorpion Blog
+Windows Central Tech Media (CN) Tech Media (Int'l) Reddit (5+ threads) Microsoft Community Hub Sources: Windows Central · Tech media Surface Pro 12 Review · Tech media Battery Report · Reddit r/Surface (multiple threads)

 3